Eat like a local in Marbella

 Updated: Nov 16

 Come with us and taste Spanish specialties off the beaten track, in the most popular high-end tourist town of the Costa del Sol.
 Yes!
 It's possible!

 Marbella caters to high-end tourists, who come mainly for the climate and the beach.
 Costa del Sol is one of the only places in Europe, where you can be sure to enjoy outdoor dining all year round.
 With international visitors outnumbering the locals, it might be hard to discover authentic Spanish places that cater to the residents.
 After 10 years of exploring, learning the language and seeking out places off the beaten track, here is our shortlist of restaurants for those who want to do Spain like the Spanish.
 Do not expect sea views, menus in Russian or German, or finding hundreds of reviews in English on tripadvisor.
 The Spaniards know that each place has it's specialty.
-They go there specifically for that... so if you order other dishes you might have another experience!
+They go "there" specifically for "that"...
+The place with the best ham, might not have the best fish.
+So if you order other dishes you might have another experience!

 La Sacristia by Casa Curro - Is a neighborhood tapas bar with barrels and stools on the sidewalk, behind Boulevard Soriano where the law and notary offices are.
 This is a residential neighborhood with lots of retirees, and the mixture of clients at this place is great; young professionals, families, retirees that live in the building next door...
 Only a few tourists...